preritdas/wooster-trading-systems/README.md

 - [Wooster website](https://wooster.preritdas.com) written in HTML and JavaScript with smart lookup - query strategy statistics or specific performance plots from the homepage.
 - Data cache - initialize, view, and manage a local cache data repository to speed up data aggregation in the processing phase.
 When tuning and reprocessing a strategy, the walkforward data windows are often the same, so it doesn't make sense to (a) use up a data rate limit or (b) wait for the same data to download _again_ (especially when loading many years of intraday data for testing and optimization).
 An example (more sample CLI commands below): `wooster cache init aapl --interval 1m --lookbackyears 10` to store 10 years of minute bar data on AAPL, automatically used whenever any program feature tries to access 1m AAPL data within the last 10 years.
   - With cached data, you can develop, train, optimize, backtest, and export systems _entirely_ offline.
+- Parameter enforcement - The processing pipeline is independent of individual systems.
+Yet, it calls cataloged systems' `Params` class to gather all its information, from symbols to walk-forward windows to strategy optimizations.
+Thus, if a system's `Params` class fails to include a necessary attribute, or incorrectly structures a necessary attribute, the entire processing pipeline will likely fail.
+See PR #2.

 ### Smaller features